School Hours are 8:50-3:45

 Primary Grades K, 1, 2 — $85

 During registration, families contribute a flat school fee per student, based on grade level, which supports the Enrichment programs.
 In addition, P.E.A.K. offers significant financial assistance supporting Montclair Enrichment.
 These fees also include a minimal school supply fee (so families do NOT need to purchase these independently).
-Cash, check, credit cards, and payment plans will be accepted.
+Cash, check, and credit cards will be accepted.

 - ECE — $55